gui-miotto/bulk-and-cut/README.md

 Bulk and Cut combines a very simple evolutionary strategy together with Bayesian optimization.
 The name Bulk and Cut comes from the fact that the algorithm first looks for high accuracy models by successively **enlarging** them with [network morphisms][net-morph-paper], then **shrinks** them down using [knowleged distillation][know-dist-paper].
 This strategy tries to leverage on the [lotery ticket principle][lot-tick-paper].
 That is, large models learn better, nevertheless, once trained, most of the their weights can be dropped without significant accuracy drop.

 This work is my effort to fulfill one of the [requirements](assets/project.pdf) of the course on **Automated Machine Learning 2020**, a colaboration between Uni-Freiburg and Uni-Hannover [AutoML groups][auto-ml-org].
 My presentation [slides](assets/Guilherme_Miotto-AutoML2020.odp) can be found in the [assets](assets) directory.
-Make sure to open them with [LibreOffice Impreess][libre-office], otherwise the formatting may be a bit jagged.
+Make sure to open them with [LibreOffice Impress][libre-office], otherwise the formatting may be a bit jagged.

 ## Installation